mkevinstever/openconnect-android/UBUNTU.md

 ## Build an APK

+**It is recommended to run these steps on a separate virtual machine**

 ### 1. Update and install required packages

 Run the following commands in the terminal to update the package list and install the necessary dependencies: